Leading the way in this minimally invasive treatment for aortic stenosis

 Getting the care you need starts with seeing one of our heart or vascular specialists.

 In the past, medication was the only treatment for severe aortic stenosis, a condition in which the aortic valve is narrowed or fails to open properly.
 There was little doctors could do for people at high or moderate risk of complications during traditional open-heart surgery if medication didn’t manage their symptoms.

-Today, severe aortic stenosis patients can receive transcatheter aortic valve replacement (TAVR), a minimally invasive procedure to replace a faulty aortic valve that is blocking the flow of blood.
+Today, severe aortic stenosis patients have the transcatheter aortic valve replacement (TAVR) procedure, a minimally invasive procedure to replace a faulty aortic valve that is blocking the flow of blood.
 We have been a site for every major clinical trial for TAVR since participating in the initial 2007 study of the procedure.
 Our surgeons perform about 340 TAVR procedures each year, making us one of the top cardiac centers in the country for this revolutionary aortic stenosis treatment.

 After testing TAVR’s effectiveness for patients at moderate risk of complications during open-heart surgery, MedStar Washington Hospital Center designed and launched the nation’s first FDA-approved clinical trial in 2016 to evaluate the device’s benefits among low-risk patients.
 A separate international study of low-risk patients was conducted at MedStar Union Memorial Hospital.